Federal Fraud Lawsuit Filed: Hollingsworth v. Sanofi et al.

 And thankfully, the schedule is now structured in a way that avoids the procedural imbalance I raised from the beginning.

-More updates to follow.
+More to come.